What visas do you sponsor?

 What letters of reference are required for application?

 International graduates must have completed USMLE Step 1 and 2 CK to be considered for an interview.
-We do not require ECFMG certification for ranking.
+USMLE 2 CS must be completed prior to the rank order deadline or you will be automatically withdrawn from the match.

-What is the latest date for the submission of applications?
+What is the latest date for submission of application?

 What are my chances of getting an interview?